 Am I a candidate for a daily aspirin regimen?

-Your doctor might suggest daily aspirin therapy if you meet certain criteria, such as:
+Your doctor may suggest daily aspirin therapy if you meet certain criteria, such as:

-- Fall in the proper age rage, generally between 50 – 69 years of age.
+- You’re within a certain age range, generally between 50 to 69 years

-- You haven’t had a heart attack, but have had a stent placed, had coronary bypass surgery, or complications from angina.
+- You haven’t had a heart attack, but have had a stent placed, have had coronary bypass surgery, or have complications from angina

-“Although aspirin has been recommended in the past for certain groups of people without a history of heart attack, there’s some disagreement among experts about whether the benefits of aspirin outweigh its potential risks.”
-States Bajpai.
-And according to the Food and Drug Administration, the benefits of daily aspirin therapy don’t outweigh the risk of bleeding in people with a low risk of heart attacks.
+“Although aspirin has been recommended in the past for certain groups of people without a history of heart attack, there’s some disagreement among experts about whether the benefits of aspirin outweigh its potential risks,” states Dr. Bajpai.
+According to the FDA, the benefits of daily aspirin therapy don’t outweigh the risk of bleeding in people with a low risk of heart attack.
 The higher your risk of heart attack, the more likely it is that the benefits of daily aspirin outweigh the risk of bleeding.

 What are the risks?

-“Because aspirin thins the blood, it can cause several complications.” says Bajpai.
+“Because aspirin thins the blood, it can cause several complications,” says Dr. Bajpai.
 Tell your doctor if any of these situations apply to you.

-- Are at risk for gastrointestinal bleeding or hemorrhagic stroke
+- Risk of gastrointestinal bleeding or hemorrhagic stroke

-- Are undergoing any simple medical or dental procedures
+- Undergoing any simple medical or dental procedures

 The bottom line…

-While aspirin may be able to help certain patients in specific situations, there are many other things an at-risk patient can do to mitigate their risk of having a first, or repeat, heart attack or stroke.
-Healthy lifestyle changes, increased levels of exercise and good sleep patterns are all ways to improve your cardiovascular health.
-If after these good habits are established and a patient’s health does not improve, it may then be time to discuss adding aspirin therapy to your daily routine.
-But as Dr. Bajpai knows, “The best way to know if you can benefit from aspirin therapy is to ask your health care provider.
+Although aspirin may be able to help certain patients in specific situations, there are many other things an at-risk patient can do to reduce the risk of having a first, or repeat, heart attack or stroke.
+Healthy lifestyle changes, increased levels of exercise, and good sleep habits are all ways to improve your cardiovascular health.
+If these good habits are established and your health does not improve, it may be time to discuss adding aspirin therapy to your daily routine.
+But as Dr. Bajpai says, “The best way to know if you can benefit from aspirin therapy is to ask your health care provider.
 Never start daily aspirin therapy on your own!”